Ecology of Bermuda: Marine life

+Marine mammals

 A variety of whales, dolphins and porpoises have been recorded in the waters around Bermuda.
 The most common of these is the humpback whale, which passes the islands in April and May during its northward migration.

+Fish

+There are many fish species in Bermuda's waters, such as the barracuda, Bermuda chub, bluestriped grunt, hogfish, longspine squirrelfish, various types of parrotfish, smooth trunkfish, and slippery dick, to name a few.

+Marine invertebrates

+Sea squirts

+There are various types of sea squirts, such as the black sea squirt (Phallusia nigra), the purple sea squirt (Clavelina picta), the orange sea squirt (Ecteinascidia turbinata), and the lacy sea squirt (Botrylloides nigrum).

+Crustaceans

+There are various types of crabs in Bermuda.
+There are, Sally Lightfoot crabs (Grapsus grapsus), decorator crabs, swimming crabs (Portunidae), spider crabs (Majoidea), and Verrill's hermit crab (Calcinus verrillii).
+Great land crabs (Cardisoma guanhumi) are hard to find, but present in Bermuda.
+Finally, there is the Bermuda land crab (Gecarcinus lateralis), which is native, but not exclusive to, Bermuda.

 Threats and preservation

 Bermuda was the first place in the Americas to pass conservation laws, protecting the Bermuda petrel in 1616 and the Bermuda cedar in 1622.
 It has a well-organised network of protected areas including Spittal Pond, marshes in Paget and Devonshire and Pembroke Parishes, Warwick Pond and the hills above Castle Harbour.

 Only small areas of natural forest remain today; much was cleared since colonisation began in the 17th century, and recovered forest was lost in the 1940s due to insect infestation.
 The Bermuda petrel and Bermuda skink are highly endangered, and Bermuda cedar, Bermuda palmetto and Bermuda olivewood are all listed as threatened species.
 Some wild plants, including a spike rush, have disappeared.
 Introduced plants and animals have had adverse effects on the wildlife of the islands.
 The thriving tourist industry creates its own challenges to preserve the wildlife and habitat that attract visitors.

+Parrotfish are crucial to the coral reefs of Bermuda.
+Overfishing has caused issues for parrotfish that live in the coastal waters of other islands, such as the U.S. Virgin Islands.
+Looking at these instances in other habitats can help conservationists prevent the parrotfish population in Bermuda from experiencing decline as well.

+Birds such as the white-tailed tropicbird (Bermuda longtail) are strongly affected by hurricanes, as the hurricanes harm individuals and destroy their nests, which makes reproduction nearly impossible.
+Invasive species have been known to use similar nesting sites.
+Specifically, the rock pigeon often builds its nests within crevices around the island, including on rocky shorelines and cracks in Bermuda's tall cliffs.
+This is also where the Bermuda longtail nests, so the competition makes reproduction harder for the local species.